eastmaels/steemblog.github.io/_posts/account/deanliu/2016-10-25_a-bug-47-years-ago-and-it-was-the-time-networks-come-online.md

 - - -

-This page is synchronized from the post: [A bug 47 years ago ... and it is the time networks come online.](https://steemit.com/@deanliu/a-bug-47-years-ago-and-it-was-the-time-networks-come-online)
+This page is synchronized from the post: ['A bug 47 years ago ... and it is the time networks come online.'](https://steemit.com/@deanliu/a-bug-47-years-ago-and-it-was-the-time-networks-come-online)